 Here’s good news for you.
 You can secure a long-term RV lease and rent an RV for a year.

 Here, I will walk you through everything you need to know as a renter or an owner in the world of RVs.
-This article focuses on the question; Can you rent an RV for a year?
-And I have made sure it helps both, the owners and the renters.
+This article focuses on whether you rent an RV for a year.
+And I have ensured it helps both the owners and the renters.

 So, let’s get started!